-- E = The sum of (i) the aggregate number of shares of Company Common Stock outstanding immediately prior to the Effective Time (including any such shares that are subject to a repurchase option or risk of forfeiture under any restricted stock purchase agreement or other Contract and any such shares issuable in connection with the conversion of shares of Company Preferred Stock as to which conversion notices have been given prior to the Effective Time), plus (ii) the aggregate number of shares of Company Common Stock purchasable under or otherwise subject to Company Options (whether vested or unvested) outstanding and unexercised immediately prior to the Effective Time, plus (iii) the aggregate number of shares of Company Common Stock purchasable under or otherwise subject to warrants and other rights (other than Company Options) to acquire shares of Company Common Stock (whether or not immediately exercisable) outstanding immediately prior to the Effective Time, plus (iv) the aggregate number of shares of Company Common Stock issuable upon the conversion of any convertible securities of the Company (other than shares of Company Preferred Stock) outstanding immediately prior to the Effective Time, plus (v) the aggregate number of shares of Company Common Stock into which the aggregate number of shares of Series C Preferred Stock outstanding immediately prior to the Effective Time (excluding any shares of Series C Preferred Stock converted into Company Common Stock prior to the Effective Time) are convertible (the "Fully Diluted Company Share Number"). - (c) On or immediately prior to the Closing Date, Parent shall deliver the Aggregate Escrow Cash Amount to the Escrow Agent as a contribution to the Escrow Fund.
-The Aggregate Escrow Cash Amount shall be withheld from the consideration otherwise payable to the Non-Dissenting Shareholders pursuant to Section 2.5(a)(iii)(y) and Section 2.5(a)(v) and the Closing Date Option Holders pursuant to Section 2.6, and such amount shall be withheld on a pro rata basis based on the respective Proportionate Shares of the Non-Dissenting Shareholders and Closing Date Option Holders.
-The Escrow Fund shall be held by the Escrow Agent in accordance with the terms of this Agreement and the Escrow Agreement and shall be disbursed solely in accordance with the terms of this Agreement.
-For purposes of this Agreement: - (i) the "Aggregate Escrow Cash Amount" shall be \$26,250,000; and - (ii) the "Proportionate Share" of a Non-Dissenting Shareholder or a Closing Date Option Holder shall be the fraction having a numerator equal to the total consideration payable to such Non-Dissenting Shareholder pursuant to Section 2.5(a)(iii)(y) and Section 2.5(a)(v) (disregarding amounts to be withheld pursuant to Section 2.5(c)) or such Closing Date Option Holder pursuant to Section 2.6 (disregarding amounts to be withheld pursuant to Section 2.5(c)) and in each case having a denominator equal to the total of all consideration payable to all Non-Dissenting Shareholders pursuant to Section 2.5(a)(iii)(y) and Section 2.5(a)(v) (disregarding amounts to be withheld pursuant to Section 2.5(c)) and all Closing Date Option Holders pursuant to Section 2.6 (disregarding amounts to be withheld pursuant to Section 2.5(c)); and
+- E = The sum of (i) the aggregate number of shares of Company Common Stock outstanding immediately prior to the Effective Time (including any such shares that are subject to a repurchase option or risk of forfeiture under any restricted stock purchase agreement or other Contract and any such shares issuable in connection with the conversion of shares of Company Preferred Stock as to which conversion notices have been given prior to the Effective Time), plus (ii) the aggregate number of shares of Company Common Stock purchasable under or otherwise subject to Company Options (whether vested or unvested) outstanding and unexercised immediately prior to the Effective Time, plus (iii) the aggregate number of shares of Company Common Stock purchasable under or otherwise subject to warrants and other rights (other than Company Options) to acquire shares of Company Common Stock (whether or not immediately exercisable) outstanding immediately prior to the Effective Time, plus (iv) the aggregate number of shares of Company Common Stock issuable upon the conversion of any convertible securities of the Company (other than shares of Company Preferred Stock) outstanding immediately prior to the Effective Time, plus (v) the aggregate number of shares of Company Common Stock into which the aggregate number of shares of Series C Preferred Stock outstanding immediately prior to the Effective Time) are convertible (the "Fully Diluted Company Share Number"). - (c) On or immediately prior to the Closing Date, Parent shall deliver the Aggregate Escrow Cash Amount to the Escrow Agent as a contribution to the Escrow Fund.
+The Aggregate Escrow Cash Amount shall be withheld from the consideration otherwise payable to the Non-Dissenting Shareholders pursuant to Section 2.5(a)(iii)(y) and Section 2.5(a)(y) and the Closing Date Option Holders pursuant to Section 2.6, and such amount shall be withheld on a pro rata basis based on the respective Proportionate Shares of the Non-Dissenting Shareholders and Closing Date Option Holders.
+The Escrow Fund shall be held by the Escrow Agent in accordance with the terms of this Agreement and the Escrow Agreement and the Escrow Agreement.
+For purposes of this Agreement: - (i) the "Aggregate Escrow Cash Amount" shall be \$26,250,000; and - (ii) the "Proportionate Share" of a Non-Dissenting Shareholder or a Closing Date Option Holder shall be the fraction having a numerator equal to the total consideration payable to such Non-Dissenting Shareholder pursuant to Section 2.5(a)(iii)(y) and Section 2.5(a)(y) (disregarding amounts to be withheld pursuant to Section 2.5(c)) or such Closing Date Option Holder pursuant to Section 2.6 (disregarding amounts to be withheld pursuant to Section 2.5(a)(iii)(y) and Section 2.5(a)(y) (disregarding amounts to be withheld pursuant to Section 2.5(a)(iii)(y) and Section 2.5(a)(y) (disregarding amounts to be withheld pursuant to Section 2.5(c)) and all Closing Date Option Holders pursuant to Section 2.6 (disregarding amounts to be withheld pursuant to Section 2.5(c)); and